 The Jubilees Palimpsest Project has been supported by startup and implementation grants from the National Endowment for the Humanities, Office of Digital Humanities.

 All videos are voice over slides or screen capture (see below for public lectures on YouTube).

 “Walkthrough of Hans Christian Andersen Cutouts from the Royal Library of Denmark,” The Jubilees Palimpsest Project, July 2019.
 (LINK)

 “Introduction to Mirador and Other Tools for the Study of Latin Moses (Jubilees and the Testament of Moses),” The Jubilees Palimpsest Project, June 2018.
 (LINK)

 “The Jubilees Palimpsest Project,” Presented to the Society of Biblical Literature, November 2017.
 (YouTube)

 “The Future of Biblical Scholarship in a Digital Age,” Presented to the Catholic Biblical Association, August 2016.
 (YouTube)

 “Integrating Spectral and Reflectance Transformation Imaging,” Presented to the Society of Biblical Literature, November 2014.
 (YouTube)

 Pre-publisher copy of “Early Judaism and Modern Technology,” For Early Judaism and Its Modern Interpreters.
 Second edition.
 Matthias Henze and Rodney A. Werline, eds.
-Atlanta: Society of Biblical Literature, forthcoming (expected 2020).
+Atlanta: Society of Biblical Literature, 2020.
 (LINK)